-A7.216 In our February 2015 consultation, we maintained our three-tier framework for the benchmarking data.
-We considered that there are material differences in the quality of evidence provided by benchmarks that we place in our second tier of evidence, compared to those that we place in our third tier, and that it is appropriate to recognise this as part of our tiering decisions.
-We explained our reasons for placing individual benchmarks in these tiers in the relevant country assessments in Annex 8.

-A7.217 Turning to AM&A's criteria for not placing benchmarks in Tier 1:

-- a) AM&A's criterion i) is that benchmarks derived from combinatorial auctions should automatically be excluded from the first tier of evidence.
-We disagreed with this approach (as discussed in further detail below).
-In the context of 900 MHz, we noted that applying this criterion led AM&A to place all benchmarks in the same tier (see Table A7.10).
+- A7.171 We have maintained our three-tier framework for the benchmarking data.
+We consider that there are material differences in the quality of evidence provided by benchmarks that we place in our second tier of evidence, compared to those that we place in our third tier, and that it is appropriate to recognise this as part of our tiering decisions.
+We explain our reasons for placing individual benchmarks in these tiers in the relevant country assessments in Annex 8. - A7.172 Turning to AM&A's criteria for not placing benchmarks in Tier 1: - a) AM&A's criterion i) is that benchmarks derived from combinatorial auctions should automatically be excluded from the first tier of evidence.
+We disagree with this approach (as discussed in further detail below).
+In the context of 900 MHz, we note that applying this criterion led AM&A to place all benchmarks in the same tier (see Table A7.10).
 This meant that benchmarks which reflect a market-driven process (Austria and Ireland) were given the same weight as those which largely reflect the ratio of reserve prices set for each band by the NRA (Portugal, Romania and Spain).
-We did not consider this is an appropriate approach. - b) AM&A's criteria ii) and iv) are not to include in Tier 1 any countries where spectrum in the relevant bands went unsold, or was sold at reserve price.
-We said that these are broadly similar in effect to the first criterion which we use, i.e. whether auction prices appear likely to have been primarily determined by a market-driven process of bidding in the auctions. - c) AM&A's criterion iii) is a significant time gap between auctions for the relevant bands.
-We said the only cases where AM&A applied this criterion in such a way as to arrive at a different decision on choice of tier to us relates to the Austria 1800 MHz benchmark, where there was a three-year gap between the date of the auction for the 2.6 GHz band and the auction for the 800 MHz and 1800 MHz bands.
-However, this benchmark is not sensitive to the absolute value of 2.6 GHz.
-Spectrum had been auctioned for a different price at a later date, we did not consider this provides an appropriate basis for putting the benchmark in a lower tier.
+We do not consider this is an appropriate approach. - b) AM&A's criteria ii) and iv) are not to include in Tier 1 any countries where spectrum in the relevant bands went unsold, or was sold at reserve price.
+These are broadly similar in effect to the first criterion which we use, i.e. whether auction prices appear likely to have been primarily determined by a market-driven process of bidding in the auctions. - c) AM&A's criterion iii) is a significant time gap between auctions for the relevant bands.
+The only cases where AM&A applied this criterion in such a way as to arrive at a different decision on choice of tier to us relates to the Austria 1800 MHz benchmark, where there was a three-year gap between the date of the auction for the 2.6 GHz band and the auction for the 800 MHz and 1800 MHz bands.106 However, this benchmark is not sensitive to the absolute value of 2.6 GHz.107 As it is unlikely that the benchmark would be materially different if the 2.6 GHz spectrum had been auctioned for a different price at a later date, we do not consider this provides an appropriate basis for putting the benchmark in a lower tier. - d) AM&A's criterion v) is the use of a proxy for 2.6 GHz.
+We do not consider that the use of a proxy creates a level of uncertainty that justifies an automatic downgrade

-The other countries where auctions of the relevant bands did not take place at the same time are Sweden and Greece.
+106 The other countries where auctions of the relevant bands did not take place at the same time are Sweden and Greece.
 In the case of Sweden, there was a seven month gap between the relevant auctions but we note that, in Figure 4.1 of AM&A's response, it did not treat this as a significant time gap for the purposes of this criterion.
 In the case of Greece, AM&A placed the benchmarks in the lowest tier, as we do.